Tiger Woods seriously injured in crash on steep LA-area road - WTMJ

 In May 2017, Florida police found him asleep behind the wheel of a car parked awkwardly on the side of the road.
 He was arrested on a DUI charge and said later he had an unexpected reaction to prescription medicine for his back pain.
 Woods later pleaded guilty to reckless driving and checked into a clinic to get help with prescription medication and a sleep disorder.

-Woods has not won since the Zozo Championship in Japan in fall 2019, and he has reduced his playing schedule in recent years because of injuries.
-The surgery Tuesday would be his 10th.
-He has had four previous surgeries on his left knee, including a major reconstruction after he won the 2008 U.S. Open, and five surgeries on his back.
+Woods hasn’t won since the Zozo Championship in Japan in fall 2019, and he’s reduced his playing schedule in recent years because of injuries.
+Tuesday’s surgery would be his 10th.
+Besides his back surgeries, he’s had four previous surgeries on his left knee, including a major reconstruction after he won the 2008 U.S. Open.

 Ferguson reported from Jacksonville, Florida.